ksharnoff/cs338/project/README.md

 * [AES code example from pycryptodome documentation](https://www.pycryptodome.org/src/examples#encrypt-data-with-aes) used in `encrypt.py`, `client.py`, `server.py`
 * [Basic TCP server/client conversation from Amy Csizmar Dalal CS331 Computer Networks](https://github.com/acdalal/cs331-gopher/blob/main/gopherClient.py) used in `server.py` and `client.py`

+## Note on November 14th to the grader

+I ran out of time to submit a video demo before the deadline.
+I found an occasional problem with the TCP byte stream to Kali (in `client.py`) that can be fixed with two lines of code -- it already always worked on localhost (the many files changed is recompiling the executables).

+I have added this extra commit, which is late, because I think the video would be helpful if the executable or server cannot run.
+I know that assignments turned in late get a zero, please grade the assignment based on what I had turned in last night and if the executable doesn't work you can watch the video.
+All of the design information and explanations in the video are not new and are already written in this README.

+Here is [my video demo](https://drive.google.com/file/d/1IUCyRxawrkA7u_DUdtRvgTyBm8htj6sK/view?usp=sharing) (any Carleton account can view).